isomerpages/nlb-biblioasia/_oct-2007/Indian Migration into Malaya and Singapore During the British Period.md

 Although it was seen as the most satisfactory solution for the growing demand for labour, the kangany system was criticised by Indian nationalists as exploitative as it “induced persons to migrate under false pretences” (Arasaratnam, 1979, p.
 19)

 Poor economic conditions, including the Great Depression of 1930s, led to a decrease in demand for labour and thus a decline of the kangany recruitment.
-It was fi nally abolished in 1938 when all assisted emigration was banned by the Indian Government.
+It was finally abolished in 1938 when all assisted emigration was banned by the Indian Government.
 Nevertheless, Indians continued to migrate to Malaya as free labourers.

 #### **Profile of Migrants From 1800s In Malaya**